-The Board directs the Administrator to coordinate the preparation of monthly, quarterly and annual reports on the investment performance of the Fund by the Board's independent Investment Consultant and to prepare:
+The Board directs the Administrator to coordinate the preparation of monthly, quarterly and annual reports on the investment performance of the Fund by the Board's independent investment consultant and to prepare:

 - 1. An annual investment report of the Fund to the Division of Retirement and the governing body of the unit of local government. - 2.
 An annual financial report of the Fund's general operations as presented with the report from the independent auditor. - 3.
 A monthly report of investment actions taken. - 4.
-A monthly report of the Commission Recapture and Securities Lending Programs. - 5.
+A monthly report of the commission recapture and securities lending programs, if any. - 5.
 Special investment reports pursuant to Section 215.47(6) Florida Statutes. - 6.
-Special studies as directed by the Board.

-B. Quarterly Investment Managers Report.
+Special studies as directed by the Board. - B. Quarterly Investment Managers Report.

-Each Investment Manager employed by the Fund shall prepare and submit a quarterly report on investment and related activities to the Pension Trustees, staff, and the Investment Consultant within forty-five days after the end of each calendar quarter.
-However, such Investment Managers may be directed by the Trustees to prepare reports on a more frequent basis.
+Each investment manager employed by the Fund shall prepare and submit a quarterly report on investment and related activities to the Pension Trustees, staff, and the investment consultant within forty-five days after the end of each calendar quarter.
+However, such investment managers may be directed by the Trustees to prepare reports on a more frequent basis.
 Such reports should contain the following information:

 - 1. An analysis of investment holdings including cost and market value. - 2.
 An analysis of securities purchased/sold including gains and losses realized. - 3.
 Investment performance and attribution. - 4.
 An analysis of portfolio characteristics (i.e. by sectors, industries, etc.). - 5.
 Market outlook/economic forecast and market strategy. - 6.
 Any change in the organization or the investment philosophy or strategy to be employed. - 7.
 A report of commission costs, brokers utilized and all portfolio directed brokerage activities. - 8.
-A report of proxy voting activities. - 9.
-Any significant changes in personnel or ownership of the firm.

-C. Quarterly Investment Manager Presentations.
+A report of proxy voting activities.

+- 9. Any significant changes in personnel or ownership of the firm. - C. Annual Investment Manager Presentations.

-Each investment management organization is expected to be available to send a representative, at least quarterly, at a date and time to be designated by the Board, to present a written report of the investment results for the prior quarter.
-The presentation should generally cover the written quarterly report described above in
+Each investment management organization is expected to be available to send a representative, at least annually, at a date and time to be designated by the Board, to present a written report of the investment results for the prior quarter.
+The presentation should generally cover the written quarterly report described above in Section X(B).

-Section X(B).
-While quarterly presentations represent the highest level of frequency that should be anticipated by individual investment management organizations, the actual frequency of presentations required by such organizations may in fact be less.
 The actual frequency and schedule of presentations to be made in person by individual investment management organizations shall be determined by the Pension Trustees who shall direct the attendance of such organizations by invitation.
-All such Investment Managers who shall be invited to make presentations in person at a regular meeting of the Board shall bear their own costs and expenses in traveling to Board meetings.
+All such investment managers who shall be invited to make presentations in person at a regular meeting of the Board shall bear their own costs and expenses in traveling to Board meetings.